MobilityDB/mest/README.md

 The repository contains 4 PostgreSQL extensions split into 4 separate folders:

+- megist:
-- megist: contains the Multi-Entry GiST access method, as well as an implementation of a multi-entry R-tree for the PostgreSQL *path* type.
+    - contains the Multi-Entry GiST access method and an implementation of a multi-entry R-tree for the PostgreSQL *path* type.
+- megist-mobilitydb:
-- megist-mobilitydb: contains the implementation of a multi-entry R-tree for the MobilityDB *tgeompoint* type.
+    - contains the implementation of a multi-entry R-tree for the MobilityDB *tgeompoint* type.
+- mspgist:
-- mspgist: contains the Multi-Entry SP-GiST access method.
+    - contains the Multi-Entry SP-GiST access method.
+- megist-mobilitydb:
-- megist-mobilitydb: contains the implementations of a multi-entry Quadtree and Kd-tree for the MobilityDB *tgeompoint* type.
+    - contains the implementations of a multi-entry Quadtree and Kd-tree for the MobilityDB *tgeompoint* type.

+For more information about each extension, please refer to their associated README file.

 Installation
 ------------